isb-cgc/readthedocs/docs/source/sections/webapp/Workbooks.rst

 * Edit - Selecting **Edit** displays a popup screen which allows you to update the Workbook name, build and description.
 * Duplicate - Selecting **Duplicate** enables you to make a copy of the worksheet.
 Note that this will create a copy of the worksheet and reference the cohorts, variables, and gene lists used in the workbook, but will not make duplicates of the cohort, variables, and gene lists used in the workbook.
-* Delete - This option will delete the worksheet.
+* Delete - This option will delete the workbook.

+Clicking on the workbook **Name** will display the Workbook Details screen.